-Peristalsis is a sequence of wave-like muscle contraction involved in the movement of food and other liquid particles in a digestive tract to different processing organs present in the digestive system.
+Peristalsis is a series of wave-like contractions of the muscles that are involved in the food movement and in the movement of other liquid particles in the digestive tract to various processing organs that are located in the digestive system.

-This process originates from the esophagus when a completely chewed food is swallowed.
-These involve reflexive movements of the circular and longitudinal muscles majorly in the digestive area but sometimes in hollow tubes that exist in progressive wave-like contractions.
-Peristalsis waves are present in stomach, esophagus, and intestines.
-These waves could be shorter, longer, continuous or continual that move within the entire length of the organs based on their location.
+The process of peristalsis is initiated from the esophagus when food that is completely chewed is swallowed which includes the reflexive action of the longitudinal and circular muscles greatly in the digestive sites and some other times in hollow tubes that are present in progressive wave-like contractions.
+It occurs in the esophagus, intestines, and stomach and the waves could be long, short, continuous or continual that transit within the complete length of the organs, basis their location.

 Peristaltic waves in esophagus start from the upper position of the tube and pass into the complete length and impel the food into the stomach.
 This could be termed as Esophageal Peristalsis.
 The food particles left behind the esophagus begins with the secondary peristaltic waves that eliminate leftover particles.
 A single wave moves along the complete length of the tube.
 In cud-chewing animals like cattle, sheep, giraffes, and camels the reverse peristalsis happens such that the food is brought again to the mouth for chewing.

 The peristaltic waves get disappeared after the stomach gets filled.
 The excess fats present in the food particles stop these movements until it gets diluted with gastric juices.
 These waves help in mixing the stomach content and drive the food into the small intestine.
 Normally, two to three waves exist at once in separate areas of the stomach.